 Closer to open enrollment, you can create a marketing plan that engages enrollees.
 The Washington Health Benefit Exchange leveraged personas to help them better understand their core audiences and then tailored messages to those personas based on where they were in the enrollment process.
 This targeting and personalization helped them exceed their enrollment goal by 2,000.

 Once you’ve completed the first open enrollment period on the state exchange, your mentality should shift from rollout to active operation.
 For many state exchanges, that means shifting priorities to maintain enrollment.
 In many cases, that means providing a great member experience and member marketing.

-It’s also important to consistently use the past enrollment period as a guide to improve the next enrollment period.
-If there were any software issues, get those prioritized and fixed prior to the enrollment period.
-Any improvements – like a phone app – should also be prioritized, developed and released prior to open enrollment.
-That leaves enough time to promote and encourage downloads prior to open enrollment.
+It’s also important to consistently use the past enrollment period as a guide to improving the next enrollment period.
+If there were any software issues, get those prioritized and fixed before the enrollment period.
+Any improvements – like a phone app – should also be prioritized, developed, and released before open enrollment.
+That leaves enough time to promote and encourage downloads before open enrollment.

 Also review your key call center KPIs to understand wait times, resolution rates, and other key metrics and create a plan to improve those metrics.
 It’s also important to categorize incoming calls and identify common questions so you can create a knowledgebase for both internal and external consumption based on the most frequently asked questions.